 After General Robert E. Lee assumed command of the Army of Northern Virginia on June 1, 1862, he reorganized the command structure of the army before the beginning of the Seven Days Battles (June 25–July 1, 1862).
 Hampton recuperated from his foot injury in time to play a major role in those engagements.
 He served under the command of General Thomas “Stonewall” Jackson.

 At the conclusion of the Peninsula Campaign, Lee reorganized the army once again.
-On July 26, 1862, he assigned Hampton to command the 1st brigade of General J. E. B. Stuart’s Cavalry Division.
-During the Northern Virginia Campaign (July 19–September 1, 1862), Hampton remained on the Peninsula to protect against any threat from George B. McClellan’s northern forces.
+On July 26, 1862, he assigned Hampton to command the 1st brigade of General J. E. B. Stuart‘s Cavalry Division.
+During the Northern Virginia Campaign (July 19–September 1, 1862), Hampton remained on the Peninsula to protect against any threat from George B. McClellan’s Army of the Potomac.

 At the commencement of the Maryland Campaign (September 4–September 20, 1862), Hampton’s brigade performed a series of rearguard and screening movements for Lee’s army.
 At the Battle of Antietam (September 17, 1862), Hampton and his men played a minor role in protecting the Confederate left flank.
 Later, in the fall, they carried out numerous raids against the Yankees but played no significant part in the Confederate victory at the Battle of Fredericksburg (December 15, 1862).
 At the Battle of Chancellorsville (April 30-May 6, 1863), Hampton’s brigade remained south of the James River, seeing no action.

 Following the stunning Rebel victory at Chancellorsville, the Army of Northern Virginia needed food, horses, and equipment.
-With northern Virginia ravaged by two years of combat, Lee decided to invade Maryland and Pennsylvania.
+With northern Virginia ravaged by two years of combat, General Lee invaded Maryland and Pennsylvania.
 During the Gettysburg Campaign (June 3–July 23, 1863), Hampton took part in the Battle of Brandy Station (June 9, 1863), the largest cavalry engagement of the Civil War.
 During the fighting, Hampton received a minor wound, and his younger brother, Frank, was killed.

 On May 4, 1864, Union General-in-Chief Ulysses S. Grant launched his Overland Campaign (May 5-June 24, 1864).
 Just one week later, federal troops mortally wounded General Stuart at the Battle of Yellow Tavern on May 12.
 Stuart died the following day, leaving a void in the leadership of the Confederate Cavalry Corps.
 Despite the lack of a corps commander, Hampton’s Division remained active during the campaign, engaging Union General Philip Sheridan‘s Cavalry Corps at the Battle of Spotsylvania Court House (May 8–21, 1864), the Battle of North Anna (May 23-26, 1864), the Battle of Haw’s Shop (May 28, 1864), the Battle of Cold Harbor (May 31-June 12, 1864), the Battle of Trevilian Station (June 11-12, 1864), and the Battle of Saint Mary’s Church (June 24, 1864).
 In recognition of Hampton’s excellent performance during the Overland Campaign, General Lee named Hampton as commander of the Cavalry Corps on August 11, 1864.